Ashoro, Hokkaido: Demographics

-Per Japanese census data, the population of Ashoro has steadily dwindled over the past half-century.
+Per Japanese census data, the population of Ashoro has declined in recent decades.

+History

+The first known Japanese settler arrived in the Ashoro area in 1879.
+Ashoro became a second-class village in 1923.
+It once belonged to Kushiro Province, but due to poor transportation access, it was transferred to Tokachi Province in 1948.
+It merged with the village of Nishiashoro on April 1, 1955, to form the town of Ashoro.

+Government

+Ashoro has a mayor-council form of government with a directly elected mayor and a unicameral town council of 13 members.
+Ashoro, as part of Tokachi Subprefecture, contributes four members to the Hokkaidō Prefectural Assembly.
+In terms of national politics, the town is part of the Hokkaidō 11th district of the lower house of the Diet of Japan.

 Economy

 Agriculture and forestry are the key industries in Ashoro.
-Wheat, sugar beets and beans are the representative crops.
-As of 2011 there are approximately 30,000 beef and dairy cows in Ashoro.
+Wheat, sugar beets, and beans are the representative crops.
+As of 2011, there are approximately 30,000 beef and dairy cows in Ashoro.
 That is over three times the population of Ashoro.
-Dairy cows make up 32% of all cattle and Wagyu cattle 37% respectively.
-In 2004 Ashoro issued the "Declaration of a Town that Promotes Pasture-Based Dairy Farming" to utilize the large expanses of grassland which can be found in the hilly and mountainous areas.
-83% of the towns land is forested and the local Japanese larch wood is used for new public buildings.
+Dairy cows make up 32% of all cattle, and Wagyu cattle 37% respectively.
+In 2004, Ashoro issued the "Declaration of a Town that Promotes Pasture-Based Dairy Farming" to utilize the extensive grasslands found in hilly and mountainous areas.
+83% of the town's land is forested, and the local Japanese larch wood is used for new public buildings.
 This beautiful wood can be seen in the Town Hall and the Ashoro Junior High.

 Biomass

 The town government plans to build a local system that provides biomass resources and ways to use them.
 Ashoro produces wood pellets from untapped wood and promotes biogas plants that use livestock manure.